Plan a tailgate party like a pro with our tailgating playbook.

 Kick things off with chips and dip, and score big with brownies or cookies (iced with team colors, of course) for dessert.
 And don’t forget salt, condiments and all the things you’ll need to clean up your portable feast after the party.

-Stay hydrated by packing plenty of beverages (along with sturdy disposable cups, such as Hefty® Ultimate™ Easy Grip® Cups).
+Stay hydrated by packing plenty of beverages.
 If you want to offer alcohol, check to see if it’s allowed in the parking lot before you go.
 If so, venture beyond just beer — mix it up with a Bloody Mary bar for the win.
 Either way, be sure to provide plenty of water and soft drinks at your drinks station.

 Start your own pep club: Paint each other’s faces and show your spirit by making signs to support your team.